 In the day of genteel manners and formal introductions, the exchange of calling cards was a social custom that was essential in developing friendships.
 Calling cards were carried by the "well-to-do" ladies who made a point to "go calling" on friends and family on a specified day of the week or month, depending on their location and proximity to neighbors.
 They are also known as "visiting cards."

-Cards were left at each persons home the individual went to visit, whether they were home or not.
+Cards were left at each person's home the individual went to visit, whether they were home or not.
 The person visiting would leave their "calling card" in a specific "card receiver" which was set on a marble top entry table or "parlor center table."

 Sometimes the visitor would leave the card with a servant so the homeowner would know they stopped by.
-Below are some Early American Pattern Glass folded dishes that might have held these calling cards during the "gay '90s" in America
+Below are some Early American Pattern Glass folded dishes that have held these calling cards during the "gay '90s" in America

 These Victorian card receivers are for sale.